-Jasper National Park (and its largest town, Banff) host a dark sky festival each October where people travel from around the world to view the dark skies, learn astronomy, and listen to live music while the northern lights dance overhead.
+Jasper National Park (and its largest town, Jasper) host a dark sky festival each October where people travel from around the world to view the dark skies, learn astronomy, and listen to live music while the northern lights dance overhead.

 Here are ideas for things to do in Banff during the day, if you need them.

 4. Wood Buffalo National Park (Alberta)